 Marks & Spencer’s school uniform section includes blazers, skirts, pinafore dresses, trousers and shirts.

-Age at which prices increase: On the items I looked at, the prices rise for children aged 6-7.
+Age at which prices increase: On the items I looked at, the prices rise for children aged 6-7 and older.

-Shirt: from £5 for a pack of two unisex cotton polo shirts.
-You’ll pay £7 if you’re buying for a child aged 6-10.
-You can buy a pack of two short sleeved shirts from £6.
-You’ll pay £8 for a two pack if your child is aged 6-10.
+Shirt: from £7 for a pack of three unisex cotton polo shirts.
+You can buy a pack of two short or long sleeved blouses from £6 or £7 (depending on the range).

 SAVVY TIP: There’s free next day delivery to your local store if you order by 12 PM.
 M&S has a good range for secondary school age children, which not all school uniform retailers sell.